pvanallen/delft-ai-toolkit/README.md

 **Hardware Architecture**
 ![hardware architecture](http://www.philvanallen.com/wp-content/uploads/2018/01/toolkit-architecture-diagram.jpg?resize=640%2C350)

-# The below is currently being revised and is not complete.
-Stay Tuned.

 ## Starting the system
 1. **Power robot**: Power on the Arduino and Raspberry Pi (RPi) in the following order:
      * **Motors**: Turn on the 6V AA battery pack (you can leave this off to disable the servos and wheel motors, or to save the batteries.
 The robot will work fine other than the motors)